Green Vehicles

 • Have efficient electric motors that convert about 75 percent of the chemical energy from the batteries to power the wheels (internal combustion engines only convert about 20 percent of the energy stored in gasoline)

-Green Fleet Vehicles
+Green Fleet Vehicles for the CDA

 • Over 60 hybrid SUVs, buses and pickups